 Cryptocurrencies are great examples of high-risk-high-reward investment assets that you can invest in with as little as $10-$100.

-Generally, Cryptocurrencies a form of decentralized virtual currency that are cryptographically secured, they are designed to be used in the buying and selling of goods and services digitally.
+Generally, Cryptocurrencies are a form of decentralized virtual currencies that are cryptographically secured, they are designed to be used in the buying and selling of goods and services digitally.

 Some cryptocurrencies like Bitcoin and Ethereum have gained widespread popularity and the backing of prominent individuals and institutions.

 Early this year, online payment powerhouse Paypal (PYPL) announced that it will allow its users to pay in Bitcoin and other cryptos such as Ethereum, Litecoin, and Bitcoin Cash.
 Other major companies like Microsoft (Xbox), Twitch, Home Depot, Burger King, AT&T, Overstock.com, and Rakuten are accepting Bitcoin as a payment method.